-The Company has employment agreements with Messrs.
-Chopra, Edrick, Mehra, Sze and Mansouri which were entered into during fiscal 2012.
+The Company has entered into employment agreements with Messrs.
+Chopra, Edrick, Mehra, Sze and Ong.
 The terms of each of such agreements are summarized below under the heading "Employment Agreements."
 Employment agreements are used to retain executives and formalize the terms of the executives' employment.